Nicklamn0/TestApp/README.md

 # TestApp
 My test app.
-Made using Swifty and SwiftUI.
+Made using SparkCode Swift and SwiftUI.